jeffcasavant/public-containers/mx-puppet-slack/README.md

 You will need to inject the following files:

-* /app/config.yaml (duplicate and customize)
+* /app/config.yaml (duplicate and customize [the project's example config](https://github.com/Sorunome/mx-puppet-slack/blob/master/sample.config.yaml))
-* /app/slack-registration.yaml (probably best to have the app generate it)
+* /app/discord-registration.yaml (probably best to have the app generate it - see the [project's README](https://github.com/Sorunome/mx-puppet-slack/blob/master/sample.config.yaml))